Welcome Prospective Student Veterans!

 ☐ Immunizations

 Massachusetts law requires that all college students have certain immunizations before coming to school.
 The New Student Immunization Program (NSIP) at University Health Services oversees these requirements.
-Go to the NSIP website, for information on required immunizations and to download a copy of the Massachusetts Required Immunization History form.
-This form must be completed and returned to the NSIP before your first semester on campus.
+See the UHS website, for information on required immunizations and to download a copy of the Massachusetts Required Immunization History form.
+This form must be completed and returned before your first semester on campus.
 If information is not received by the end of the Add/Drop period, a registration hold will be placed on your record.
 It’s best to complete all required immunizations before beginning school.
 For more information, go to the immunizations website or call the NSIP at 413-577-5275.

 ☐ Health Insurance